AvinashMV/SER502-Spring2018-Team30/README.md

 Instruction for writing code:

-1. Only one arithmetic expression is allowed per statement
+1. Only one arithmetic expression is allowed per statement.
+2. No nested control blocks are allowed.
+3. Boolean comparisions are not allowed at this point of time.
-2. No indentation or end of line symbols are used since whitespace is ignored.
+4. No indentation or end of line symbols are used since whitespace is ignored.
-3. '</' and '/>' indicate start and end of the block respectively.
+5. '</' and '/>' indicate start and end of the block respectively.

 Link To Youtube Video: